googleapis/google-cloud-cpp/google/cloud/iot/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud IoT API][cloud-service-docs], a service to Registers and manages IoT (Internet of Things) devices that connect to the Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Cloud IoT API][cloud-service-docs], a service to register and manage IoT (Internet of Things) devices that connect to the Google Cloud Platform.

 This library is **experimental**.
 Its APIs are subject to change without notice.